manishemi/manishemi.github.io/_posts/2021-04-11-Cyclical learning Rates.md

 ![_config.yml]({{ site.baseurl }}/images/CLR/3.PNG)

-    1 - epochCounter --> the number of epoch training
+    1 - epochCounter --> Number of epochs of training

     2 - stepsize --> Half of the cycle lenght